maxvanspengler/hyperbolic_learning_library/docs/source/install.rst

          .env/Scripts/activate

-Install HLL from PyPI.
+Install HypLL from PyPI.

 .. code::

-   pip install hll
+   pip install hypll

 Congratulations, you are ready to do machine learning in hyperbolic space.